|

 Super-8 Cameras Offer Tremendous Flexibility

-I believe that a Super-8 camera with several filming speed dials allows for tremendous artistic expression.
-Most prosumer Digital Cameras have menu functions that have been predetermined by the digital camera manufacturer.
-Shooting location special effects with a Digital Camera is basically unnecessary because the exact same digital effects can be created when editing digitally.
-A Super-8 camera offers different filming and shutter speed choices that actually create different effects that don't have the same look when created on a computer.
+I believe that a Super-8 camera with several frames per second options, plus several film stocks to choose from, allows the film maker tremendous artistic choices.
+Shooting location special effects with a Digital Camera is basically unnecessary because the exact same digital effects can usually be created when editing digitally.
+However, a Super-8 camera offers different filming and shutter speed choices that actually create different effects that don't have the same look when created by a computer.

-The picture above and to the right was taken by Randy Baldwin about 15 years ago.
-The Picture below features me holding a Beaulieau 7008 (courtesy of Pro 8mm Film, Processing & Super-8 Camera Sales and in a clockwise arrangement a Nikon R-10, and a Canon 1014-XLS.
+The picture above and to the left was taken by Randy Baldwin about 15 years ago.
+The Picture to the right features me holding a Beaulieau 7008 (courtesy of Pro 8mm Film, Processing & Super-8 Camera Sales and in a clockwise arrangement a Nikon R-10, and a Canon 1014-XLS.
 Below left, I'm holding the same Beaulieu 7008.
 Clockwise is a Canon 1014-XLS, a Nikon R-10, and mounted on the same tripod via an arm extension bracket is a Eumig 881 PMA and a Eumig 860 PMA.
 Two cameras on one tripod, who knew!

-The cameras pictured below right are some of my favorite Super-8 Cameras of all time.
-These Super-8 cameras carry an abundance of special features.
-What these Super-8 cameras lack in overall resolution when compared to 16mm & 35mm they make up for with the incredible array of multiple filming options that are not easily available on 16mm or 35mm cameras.
-I have two pin-registered Super-8 Cameras that can film up to 300 frames per second however they do not have orientable viewfinders.
-Although my video editing & video camera shooting business keeps me busy, I would love to put these two pin-registered Super-8 Cameras to good use.
+The Super-8 cameras pictured below left are some of my favorite Super-8 Cameras of all time.
+These Super-8 cameras carry an abundance of special filming functions.
+What these Super-8 cameras lack in overall resolution when compared to 16mm & 35mm they make up for with the incredible array of filming options that are not as easily available on 16mm or 35mm cameras.

 |